 The centerline (CL) or baseline (BL) of construction defines the horizontal alignment for roadway and bridge construction.
 The CL or BL of construction is a series of tangents connected by horizontal curves established by the Engineer of Record (EOR).
-CL or BL of construction may be the same alignment as the BL of survey.
+The CL or BL of construction may be the same alignment as the BL of survey.

-Horizontal alignment should be consistent with the anticipated operating speed and with environmental, physical, and economic constraints.
-Design speed is the principal factor controlling horizontal alignment.
+Horizontal alignment should be consistent with the anticipated operating speeds and with environmental, physical, and economic constraints.
+Design Speed is the principal factor controlling horizontal alignment.

-Avoid placing horizontal curves, point of intersection (PI), and superelevation transitions within the limits of a structure or approach slabs.
-Placement of stationing equations within the limits of a structure should be avoided on contract plans.
-Such equations unnecessarily increase the probability of error in both the design and construction phase.
+Avoid placing horizontal curves, points of intersection (PI), and superelevation transitions within the limits of a structure or approach slabs.
+Placement of stationing equations within the limits of a structure should be avoided.
+Such equations unnecessarily increase the probability of error in both the design and construction phases.